-The Touchstone Ultra Short Duration Fixed Income ETF (NAV) outperformed its primary benchmark, the ICE BofA 3-Month Treasury Bill Index and outperformed its secondary benchmark, the ICE BofA 1-Year U.S. Treasury Note Index, for the quarter ended March 31, 2024.
+The Touchstone Ultra Short Duration Fixed Income Fund (Class A Shares, Load Waived) outperformed its primary benchmark, the ICE BofA 3-Month Treasury Bill Index and outperformed its secondary benchmark, the ICE BofA 1-Year U.S. Treasury Note Index, for the quarter ended March 31, 2024.

 During the quarter, interest rates in the 2-year part of the curve increased while rates in the 0-1 year part of the curve were largely unchanged.
-The ABS sector had substantial exposure to the longer key rate duration buckets which was a minor headwind for performance.
-However, that was more than offset by spread tightening across all sectors in Q1, continuing the trend that started in late 2023 as interest rate volatility began to decline.
-The net impact was positive for returns.
+Both the RMBS and Corporate sectors had exposure to the longer key rate duration buckets which was a minor headwind for performance.
+However, that